 Mucuna pruriens Linn.
 (Fabaceae), commonly known as cowhage plant or kapi- kacho or kevach in Hindi, is the most popular drug in the Ayurvedic system of medicine (Chopra, R. N., Nayar, S. L. and Chopra, I. C., Indian Medicinal Plants, CSIR,New Delhi, 1956)

 Its different preparations (from the seeds) are used for the management of several free radical-mediated diseases such as ageing, rheumatoid arthritis, diabetes, atherosclerosis, male infertility and nervous disorders.
 It is also used as an aphrodisiac and in the management of Parkinsonism, as it is good source of L dopa (Vaidya, R. A., Allorkar, S. D., Seth, A. R. and Panday, S. K., Neurology, 1978, 26, 179–186) The seeds of Mucuna pruriens show hypoglycemic, hypocholesterolemic acti- vity in experimental rats (Pant, M. C., Uddin, I., Bhardwaj, U. R. and Tewari, R. D., Indian J. Med.
 Res.,1968, 56, 1808)

 Other parts of this plant are also in medicinal use, e.g. trichomes of pods are used for de-worming, decoction of root in delirium, root powder as a diuretic and anti-inflammatory agent.
-Similarly, the paste of fresh root is used in the treatment of lymphoedema.
+Similarly, the paste of fresh root is recommended for reducing lymphoedema.